 Lot Frontage to Depth Ratio Calculator

-Enter your lot's frontage and depth in feet to calculate the frontage-to-depth ratio, inverse ratio, lot area, perimeter, diagonal, and a quick zoning compliance assessment.
+Enter your lot's frontage and depth in feet to calculate the frontage-to-depth ratio, inverse ratio, lot area, perimeter, and a quick zoning compliance assessment.

 Luis GonzalezCreated by Luis GonzalezLast updated: